 This place surprised me.

 I find that when you live in a developing country like the Philippines, the phrase “world class” gets thrown around more than it should.
 It’s an ambitious term used to generate interest for new developments.
-When the Mind Museum first opened three years ago, I remember it being used quite a bit.
+When the Mind Museum first opened in Manila three years ago, I remember it being used quite a bit.
 Most of the time, it’s just hyerbole that doesn’t measure up to the reality.
 But in this case, I think it does.

 A 1 billion peso project that occupies 12,000 square meters of exhibit space, the Mind Museum is a great place to spend a couple of hours with your kids.
 What I liked about it is that most of the exhibits encourage some level of interaction.
 Not only will they learn about things like gravity, fission, and evolution, but they’ll be doing it in the funnest way possible.
 I was fortunate to visit the Powerhouse Museum in Sydney a couple of years ago, and though the Mind Museum isn’t on par with that, the gap between the two isn’t as wide as I thought it would be either.